How To Update WordPress Themes

 Learn how to easily update WordPress themes inside your dashboard …

-How To Update A Theme In WordPressIf you are new to WordPress, make sure you read our overview of WordPress themes.
-It explains what themes are and how using a theme can be cost-effective and time-saving for small business website owners.
+WordPress Theme Management: How To Update A Theme In WordPressIf you are new to WordPress, make sure you read our overview of WordPress themes.
+It explains what WP themes are and how using themes can save online business owners significant time and money.

-This step-by-step tutorial will show you how to easily upgrade your theme inside your admin area.
+In this tutorial, you will learn how to update your WP theme in your admin area.

 1. Back Up Everything

-Backing up your site before making any changes to your site is vital.
-This way, if things don’t go as planned, you can always restore.
+Backing up your site before making any updates to your site is vital.
+This way, if things don’t go as planned, you can always restore everything to its previous settings.

 If you don’t want to perform manual backups, there are many free and paid plugins you can use.
-Learn about a WordPress backup plugin that can fully automate your backup process here:
+You can read about a WordPress backup plugin that can automate your site backups here:

 Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you are using, there may be some release notes included with an update which provides an overview of any new features, improvements, security fixes or any other changes in the new version.
+Depending on the theme you have installed, there may be some release notes included with an update which provides an overview of new features, improvements, security fixes or important changes in the new version.

 3. Test The Theme